Angela Merkel says pledge to vaccinate by end of summer remains | DW | 01.02.2021

 The "statement that we will be able to offer every citizen a vaccination by the end of the third quarter" can be maintained, the chancellor said.
 This promise was possible despite delays to some deliveries, she said, because the government had received reassurances about the vaccine stocks that would arrive per quarter.

-This pledge applied, Merkel said, even if — contrary to expectations — the twopharmaceutical manufacturers Johnson&Johnson and Curevac did not receive approval for the vaccines they have developed.
+This pledge applied, Merkel said, even if — contrary to expectations — the two pharmaceutical manufacturers Johnson&Johnson and Curevac did not receive approval for the vaccines they have developed.
+Should those firms be added, there would be a larger supply.

 Merkel announced that the federal and state governments were proposing a "national vaccination plan" to streamline the immunization process.